plone/documentation/develop/addons/components/genericsetup.rst

 GenericSetup is an XML-based way to import and export Plone site configurations.

-It is mainly used to prepare the Plone site for add-on products, by:
+It is mainly used to prepare the Plone site for add-on packages, by:

 * registering CSS files,
 * registering JavaScript files,